 - Puppies that break the "sit-stay" before you’ve given the release word get no treats.
 Say something like, “whoops, you blew it!” and turn your back, cutting off any hope of treat/rewards for at least ten seconds or so.
 Your puppy will soon make the connection that holding the "sit-stay" gets him more yummy treats, and the yummies disappear if he moves.

 - Puppies tend to figure out the rules rather quickly but they’ll need the practice to learn that duration matters, too.
-So repeat the exercise and say “sit-stay” with unending treat-treat-treats for ten seconds, and release with “okay” and throw a praise party.
+Repeat the exercise and say “sit-stay” with unending treats for ten seconds, and release with “okay” and throw a praise party.

 - Practice this exercise several times.
 And then increase the duration of the stay by two to five seconds, continuing to treat the whole time, followed by the release word and praise.